 Quick to deploy – Simple setup with minimal compliance requirements

-Strong for prospecting – Effective for reaching new households and unknown audiences
+Strong for prospecting – Effective for reaching new households and unknown audience.

 Lower personal relevance – Generic messaging may feel less engaging